 Petit Bouillon Pharamond

-The place: a tripière institution in Les Halles , Le Petit Bouillon Pharamond is reinventing itself with Benjamin Moréel and Christopher Préchez at the helm (Café de Mars, Lefty, Little Georgette, John Weng, Le POD).
-Nestled in a three-storey half-timbered building stretches what the Belle Époque signed most charming: large mirrors, red velvet benches, wooden stairs, painted mirrors, mosaics, gilding and glass paste.
-Without forgetting the joyful terrace on a lively square in the Ventre de Paris.
+The place : An institution in Les Halles, Le Petit Bouillon Pharamond is being reimagined by Benjamin Moréel and Christopher Préchez (Café de Mars, Lefty, Little Georgette, John Weng, Le POD).
+Housed in a half-timbered building that spans three floors, this spot exudes Belle Époque charm: large mirrors, red velvet banquettes, wooden stairs, painted mirrors, mosaics, gilding, and glass paste.
+And let’s not forget the lively terrace on a bustling square in the heart of Paris.

 Petit Bouillon Vavin